govau/content-guide/_content-structure/navigation-labels.md

 Write the navigation label to meet the user's need.

-The label should tell all users of what they will find at the destination.
+The label should tell all users what they will find at the destination.
 Often it will be the same as the page title.

 Keyword analysis tools can help.